The Pink Spiders: Major-label debut (2006)

 Geffen hired Ric Ocasek, frontman of The Cars, to produce the group's major label debut.
-The Pink Spiders traveled to New York to commence recording at Electric Lady Studios.
+The group traveled to New York to commence recording at Electric Lady Studios.
 The album was originally intended to be released in April 2006, but the date was pushed to August.

-The first single off the album was "Little Razorblade"; its music video was directed by Joseph Kahn.
+The first single off the album was "Little Razorblade", with a music video was directed by Joseph Kahn.
 The video debuted on MTV's Total Request Live in April 2006 and peaked at number 12.
 The song received heavy rotation on the video network, Fuse, and reached the top spot on the Los Angeles-based radio station, KROQ.
 It was featured on the reality television series The Hills and was played in the clothing store Hollister Co.
 That year, The Pink Spiders performed on the Vans Warped Tour.

-The Pink Spiders toured with many popular bands such as Thirty Seconds to Mars, Good Charlotte, Yellowcard, Meg & Dia, All Time Low, Sugarcult, Damone, Kill Hannah, and Fall Out Boy in support of this album.
+To support the band, the Pink Spiders toured with major bands such as Thirty Seconds to Mars, Good Charlotte, Yellowcard, Meg & Dia, All Time Low, Sugarcult, Damone, Kill Hannah, and Fall Out Boy.
 The group was also listed as one of the "100 bands you need to know in 2006" by Alternative Press.

 Teenage Graffiti was released on August 1, 2006, and peaked at number 84 on the Billboard 200.
-The album was praised by critics for its power-pop sound and catchy melodies.
+The album was well-received by critics.